ayush51/tutorial/tutorial.md

 <a name="popupurl"></a>
 #### Exiting the session display or redirect to another page

 You may want to show a user another page after the session has finished.
-You can either show a popup window within the page you want to display, or you can redirect them to another url.
+You can either show a popup window within the host website, or you can send them to another webpage.

 In the example below, we have chosen to show the leader a popup url within their screen after the session has finished.
 The user can exit the popup window by clicking on the cross to the top right of the window.